 Anybody can be a referee!
 You do have to be 12 years or older to start but there is no upper age limit.
 We have local referees in their sixties who are still contributing.
-Prior knowledge of soccer certainly helps - it is easier for an experienced player to reach a level where they can referee higher level games - but full training is provided, and even those with little playing experience can be great referees, leaning as they go.
+Prior knowledge of soccer certainly helps - it is easier for an experienced player to reach a level where they can referee higher-level games - but full training is provided, and even those with little playing experience can be great referees, learning as they go.

 How do I become a referee?

 The NLSA provides two options to get you started as a referee, the small sided course, and the entry-level course.

 The small-sided course is open to those aged 12-16 and deals only with refereeing “small-sided” games- from 7 to 9/ side, with no offside law applied.
 This course does not qualify you to referee 11/side games, or to act as an assistant referee.
 It is a one-day course.
 If you don’t have a strong background in soccer, or want to try refereeing at a lower level before fully committing, this is the course for you.

 The entry-level course takes place over 2 full days, and qualifies successful candidates to referee 11/side games anywhere in Canada, and to act as an assistant referee.
 You must be 14 or older to take the course.
 Current or former players are encouraged to take this course rather than the small sided course, but it is also designed for those who do not play.

 Once you have taken the appropriate course, the next stage is to contact your local association and offer your services.
 New referees generally start with youth games and work their way up to more demanding games with experience.
 We recommend that younger referees do not officiate in games of their own age group.

 Although experience of soccer is an advantage, there are opportunities to learn the game as you referee, and a prior lack of involvement in the game should not be an obstacle to starting refereeing.